2nd Generation Wood Heat Controller

 The greenhouse controller uses the same 1-wire temperature sensors as the stove controller, some of which are located within the house.
 1-wire sensors use three connections, a bidirectional data lead, 5V power and ground.
 I used a 4-wire cable so the unused conductor provided an easy way for the greenhouse controller to signal an impending freeze event.
 Both greenhouse and wood stove controller’s negative DC supply are connected to safety ground (green wire).
-To maintain metallic isolation optocouplers are used to monitor greenhouse status and freeze warning.
+To maintain metallic isolation between the two systems I used optocouplers to monitor greenhouse status and freeze warning.

 To generate a freeze alert the greenhouse controller pulls the 4th wire to ground.
 An optocoupler wired between greenhouse sensor 5v supply and this lead is used to power up (if not already on) the stove controller, generate the alarm and resets the idle timeout.
 To minimize damage to either the opto or driver from miswires two series connected current limiting resistors are used.
 One at the greenhouse driver and the other at the wood stove controller.

 In addition to freeze notification, the greenhouse controller pulses the freeze signal for 200ms each time it turns on the basement fan to bring in warm air into the greenhouse and at 0 and 30 minutes past the hour whenever the basement fan is running.
 Firmware ignores these short pulses and does not trigger the freeze alarm.
-This ensures the woodstove controller is on when the fan is running.
+Pulsing the freeze wire ensures the woodstove controller is on when the greenhouse fan is running.
 When the wood stove controller is on so is the fresh air duct fan bringing in makeup air preventing depressurization as warm air is being pumped into the greenhouse.

-Power is provided by a 9 volt 1 amp switching supply.
+Power is provided by a 9 volt 1 amp switch mode power brick.
 Power supply is a wall-wart type unit plugged into the AC module subassembly attached to the front panel.
-AC module consists of an IEC power inlet, 1/2A mains fuse, NEMA 5 receptacle for the wall wart and a solid state relay to control PID module power.
+The AC module consists of an IEC power inlet, 1/2A mains fuse, NEMA 5 receptacle for the wall wart and a solid state relay to control PID module power.

 Controller has two power modes: standby and run.
 In standby only system activation circuitry is powered.
-The aux 5v feed is always on; everything else is off in standby mode because the switched 9 volt bus is turned off.
-A 7805 linear regulator generates the aux 5v used to operate standby power control logic.
+5v_aux is always on; everything else is off in standby mode because the switched 9 volt bus is turned off.
+A 7805 linear regulator generates the 5v_aux used to power wakeup logic.

 During run time the switched 9 volt bus is turned on activating the: PLC, PID controller SSR, water temp display, fresh air fan (auto mode), and work light.
 The PID controller operates from AC mains power so a low current SSR is used to turn its power on and off.
 Power up control logic uses a wired-OR arrangement allowing multiple logic signals to activate the system.

-When system is active switched 9V powers the SSRs and audible alarms to insure power to these devices goes away before switched 5V control logic becomes unstable.
-The PLC controller supplies 5 volts to power the LED combinatorial logic, open collector drivers and LEDs.
+When system is active switched 9V powers most SSRs and audible alarms to insure power to these devices goes away before switched 5V control logic becomes unstable.
+The PLC controller supplies 5 volts to power the LED combinatorial logic and drivers.
+The LEDs are powered from constant 9V.

 During standby 9v DC current consumption is 50 ma (65ma if fresh air fan SSR is on) resulting in about 1W AC power consumption.
-Run time DC current consumption is 475-500ma (PLC, logic, SSRs, white and status LEDs).
-AC power consumption is: fresh air fan (43W), air circulation fans (23 W 1st fl + 60W 2nd fl) and preheat pump (34W).
+Run time DC current consumption is 475-500ma (PLC, logic, SSRs, and LEDs).
+AC power consumption is: fresh air fan (30W), air circulation fans (23 W 1st fl + 60W 2nd fl) and preheat pump (34W).

 SSR and audible alarm outputs are inhibited by the power up one shot.
 This prevents these outputs going active until the PLC gains control of the system.
 PLC firmware controls the fan and pump SSRs and both audible alarms.

-A reed relay maintains metallic isolation between stove controller and the loud alarm system.
-To sound the loud alarm the PLC turns on the alarm relay simulating a normally open temperature sensor activating the loud alarm horn.
-A discrete transistor driven high by the controller controls the relay.
+Normally the front panel alarm is used to notify of a problem condition.
+If this is ignored a reed relay simulates a normally open temperature detector and maintains metallic isolation between stove controller and the loud alarm system.
+The controller toggles the relay to generate a distinctive alert.
+The other sensors simply turn the loud alarm on.
 Using a transistor driven high eliminates spurious turn-on as the controller is powered up and down.
 UROM4 is used to enable/disable this feature.

 A 12-position and 4-postion Jones terminal strips connect the various low voltage functions.
 Three high current SSRs are mounted on the chassis to control fans and water pump.
+A small relay module is mounted to the rear; it controls the well pump interlock.
 Power and data cables enter through the rear of the unit.